core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : rd :=
   : RD URI
     (mandatory).
 This is the location of
     the RD, as obtained from discovery.
-The value
-    "rd" is recommended for this variable.

   ep :=
   : Endpoint name (mandatory).
 The endpoint name is an identifier